lars159/javaweb_kurs/part_2/README.md

 3. Test debbuging your application by pressing F12

+4. Edit the CommentController.java so that it returns a array of comments and use  the angular directive use ng-repeat="c in comments"

-4. (Optional) add a date stamp to each comment from server side.
+5. (Optional) add a date stamp to each comment from server side.